Introduction

 An old engine block may look like a heavy, greasy hunk of metal, but a little elbow grease, cleaning, and ingenuity can help create a unique coffee table.
 The regular shape of an engine block (hollow cylinders) and structural details make a good base that is both functional and aesthetically pleasing.

-To make an engine block functional, simply put a piece of glass or wood on top.
+To make an engine block functional, simply place a piece of glass or wood on top.
 Once polished or painted, it is a centrepiece that provides an industrial feel in living rooms and office spaces.
-It is a clever way to incorporate engineering history into modern design, preserving a part of a car’s heart in another form.
+It’s a clever way to incorporate engineering history into modern design, preserving a part of a car’s heart in another form.

 3. Tire Swings and Garden Décor